Today’s post comes from Quetico Provincial Park‘s superintendent, Trevor Gibb.

 The day’s adventure starts at the Heritage Pavilion at Quetico’s Dawson Trail Campground.
 After registration, ski prep, and hot coffee by the crackling fireplace, skiers set off from the back deck of the building down the groomed boardwalk following the Pickerel River.

 The groomed riverside boardwalk leads skiers to the park’s winter activity parking area near the shore of French Lake.
-From there, the group follows trails and campground roads south until campground development ends and they glide into the park’s backcountry.
+From there, the group follows trails and campground roads south until campground development ends, and then glide into the park’s backcountry.

 On this next section, the ski tour follows the Pines Hiking Trail, which is groomed and track-set specially for this event.
 The tight single track winds through the spruce and Jack Pine.
 The trail occasionally lends views of the Pickerel River.

 Before reaching the sandy beaches and old-growth pines of Pickerel Lake, the ski tour veers to the east, along the Sawmill Trail.
 The Sawmill is a true wilderness trail, sliding around the perimeter of spruce bogs and the shores of water bodies not reachable at any other time of the year.

 Moose tracks criss-cross the snow of the sparsely wooded bogs and wetlands along this stretch of trail.
 The tracks sometimes so fresh, you wonder if the moose caught sound or smell of the first skiers in line and retreated just moments before.

 Once past Sawmill Lake, turn north and follow the historic Camp 111 road, more of a trail these days.
 Prior to the prohibition of logging in Quetico, the road led to a remote logging camp.
 This section of trail offers gradual downhills through sheltered thickets of balsam fir, as well as long flat sections which are welcomed by most skiers by this point in the day.

 After this stretch of smooth skiing, skiers reach a second fire, where there are refreshments and an outhouse, one last warm up and gathering spot before the home stretch.

 The final stretch of the tour continues north on the Camp 111 road, and then turns west onto the historic French Portage.